Car insurance

 What are the pros and cons of classic car insurance?

-There are many benefits to buying classic car insurance, but disadvantages too, like restrictions on mileage or not getting a no-claims bonus.
+There are many benefits to buying classic car insurance, but there are also disadvantages, like restrictions on mileage or the lack of a no-claims bonus.

 Pros